-and its level is the same as that of $\zeta$.~For a cell\slash $\cS$-cell $\zeta$, we let $\ell(\zeta)$ denote its level.~For a cell\slash $\cS$-cell $\zeta$, we let $q(\zeta)$ be a point from $\zeta$ that is its unique representative point. $q\inv$ maps a representative point to the cell\slash $\cS$-cell that the point is representing, i.e., $q\inv(z) = \zeta$ such that $q(\zeta) = z$.
-Denote the set of $\cS$-cells of level $\ell$ by $\cQ^{(\ell)}$. \end{defn} \begin{defn}[Partition tree] A partition tree of depth $\ell$ is a tree in which (i) Each node at a depth $m \leq \ell$ of the tree is a cell of level $m$. (ii) If $\zeta$ is a cell of level $m$, where $m<\ell$ then, a) all the cells of level $m+1$ that collectively generate a partition of $\zeta$, are the child nodes of $\zeta$.
-The corresponding cells are called child cells, and we use $\textit{Child}(\zeta)$ to denote the child cells of $\zeta$. b) $\zeta$ is called the parent cell of these child nodes.~The set of all ancestor nodes of cell $\zeta$ is called ancestors of $\zeta$. \end{defn} The proposed algorithm \algo~\eqref{algo:zorl} maintains a set of ``active cells.''~The following rule is used for activating and deactivating cells. \begin{defn}[Activation rule] For a cell $\zeta$ denote,
+\begin{defn}[Partition tree] A partition tree of depth $\ell$ is a tree in which (i) Each node at a depth $m \leq \ell$ of the tree is a cell of level $m$. (ii) If $\zeta$ is a cell of level $m$, where $m<\ell$ then, a) all the cells of level $m+1$ that collectively generate a partition of $\zeta$, are the child nodes of $\zeta$.
+The corresponding cells are called child cells, and we use $\textit{Child}(\zeta)$ to denote all the child cells of $\zeta$. b) $\zeta$ is called the parent cell of these child nodes.~The set of all ancestor nodes of cell $\zeta$ is called ancestors of $\zeta$. \end{defn} \algo~\eqref{algo:zorl} maintains a set of ``active cells.''~The following rule is used for activating and deactivating cells. \begin{defn}[Activation rule] For a cell $\zeta$ define,